PINKDIAMONDVVS/PINKDIAMONDVVS/README.md

 I have had the opportunity to work in various roles, from product development to AI/ML and software development.
 I'm passionate about solving creative challenges with modern technological innovations.

-My work is focused on three areas:
+My work is focused on:

 1.  **AI/ML Research & Development:** My work in this area involves architecting and implementing advanced systems.
 This includes building **agentic workflows**, **Retrieval-Augmented Generation (RAG)**, and **function calling** using various frameworks.
 I have hands-on experience in **fine-tuning** large models and am familiar with emerging standards like **Model Context Protocol (MCP)**.